harness/developer-hub/docs/first-gen/firstgen-platform/techref-category/configuration-as-code-yaml/harness-yaml-code-reference.md

 helpdocs_is_published: true
 ---

-YAML schema for some Workflow, Pipeline, and Triggers have changed.
-See [Recent YAML Schema Changes](recent-yaml-schema-changes.md).This document describes the YAML code keys and values used in the Harness Manager code editor to describe Harness Services, Environments, Workflows, and other components.
+This document describes the YAML code keys and values used in the Harness Manager code editor to describe Harness Services, Environments, Workflows, and other components.

 For how-tos on using YAML in Harness, see [Configuration as Code Overview](../../config-as-code/configuration-as-code.md).